martucs/42_philosophers/README.md

 About my code
  -------------------------------------------------------------------------------

+- It works correctly with 200 philos
 - I have 1 general mutex for all philos to use when they want to print in stdout (print_mutex)

-- It works correctly with 200 philos

 - I have a linked list for the philosophers and an array of mutexes for the forks
+- I have my own 'usleep' function
+- I make all the philosphers try to grab first their fork (right_fork) and then the one from the philo on their left (left_fork)
+- I make the philosphers with even number ids wait before grabbing forks ONLY the first time they start the simulation

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------